-The improvements to the North Water Street access road have been designed to improve conditions for all users of the roadway.
+The improvements to the North Water Street access road have been designed to, in the Applicant's opinion, improve conditions for all users of the roadway.
 The design meets requisite Village and State specifications.
 In addition, North Water Street will be improved to bring the entirety of the roadway into compliance with current codes and best practices and provide access to emergency vehicles during the 100 year flood event.

 The roadway improvements will be constructed in phases in such a manner to provide continuous access to all adjacent properties.
 Filling of the road section will be accomplished to maintain one lane of traffic during working hours.
 Flagmen will be present to direct the passage of vehicular and pedestrian traffic in both north south directions.

-The re-construction of North Water Street may happen simultaneous with the construction of the proposed building.
-The fill required for the roadway construction will be excavated within the Project Site and Lot 5, east of the Castle Property.
+The Current Site Plans, as reviewed by the Planning Board's engineering consultants, currently contain the relevant construction notes necessary to construct the road in compliance with the applicable regulations.
+These construction notes provide details regarding items such as construction phasing (including utilities), access to adjacent properties, and staging areas.
+The Fire Department will conduct a final review of the construction phasing plan, the outcome of which shall be reflected in the SEQRA Findings, and any Site Plan approval for the Project.